jColeChanged/jColeChanged.github.io/index.md

 layout: default
 ---

-This is Joshua Cole's personal website - my website.
-In my professional life I'm a generalist software engineer with expertise in artificial intelligence, game theory, and machine learning.
-I'm currently employed at Amazon where I work on Alexa.
-Outside of work I'm a competitive gaming enthusiast and hobbyist writer.
+## About Me

+Generalist Software Engineer | AI & Machine Learning Expert | Founder of [TackTech](https://tacktech.ai).

+Welcome to my blog.
+I'm Joshua Cole, CEO of TackTech, an AI startup providing [personalized AI](https://tacktech.ai).

+I spend most of my time thinking about software engineering, artificial intelligence, game theory, and machine learning problems.
+I sometimes write about my thoughts on this blog.
+Often I do it to avoid repeating myself.

+I also enjoy writing and competitive gaming in my spare time.

 ## Writing